serendipity325/Python/Natural Language Processing/Keywords Extraction/README.md

 3. non-overlapping-unigram-bigram model

-    The objective of this model is to use words that are treated as a single word, such as San Francisco.
+    The objective of this model is to select words that are treated as a single word, such as San Francisco.
     The algorithm is as follows:

     1. Using CountVectorize from Scikit-Learn, erase special characters and stop-words,